xqemu/xqemu.com/docs/getting-started.md

 !!! note "Note"
-    These instructions are for the upcoming 2.x rebase branch.
+    These instructions are for the current master branch.
 For instructions on the legacy 1.x base of XQEMU, please see the GitHub wiki.

 Introduction